AathifMahir/Fairy/src/README.md

 ### 4. Data Binding with `Bind`

 The `Bind` widget handles reactive data binding.
-With just 2 widgets (`Bind` and `Command`), you're covering almost all your UI binding needs.
+With just a few widgets (`Bind` and `Command`), you're covering almost all your UI binding needs.

 #### Explicit Binding (Recommended)